AIDD-Labs/aidd-labs-site/src/pages/news/2024-04-10_MarisaEERI-CCIES/index.md

 ![](./CCIES-EERI-04-10-24.jpeg)
 <em> The C-CIES panel at the 2024 EERI Annual Meeting.
 From L-R, Monica Alvillar, Aaron Velasco, Divya Chandrasekhar, Marísa Macías, Jeffrey Weidner, and Yolanda Lin.</em>

+A recording of thhe session can be find at the C-CIES podcast [here](https://open.spotify.com/episode/1w9MKr1welcNcS52MtplO2?si=obmEMJMhRIy9XsV2dwaZ6A).

 To learn more about our work on human centered design for earthquake information products at the U.S. Geological Survey, please stay updated with our project [here](http://disasterdata.engin.umich.edu/projects/codesign-equity-earthquakeinfo).

 To learn more about the Center for Collective Impact in Earthquake Science (C-CIES), visit their website <Link doOpenInNewTab to="https://www.c-cies.org/"> here </Link>.